The-MAZZTer/DarkForces/README.md

 ## Showcase

-Included in this repo is a showcase project holding all the Unity-specific code in the form of a showcase to help show it all off.
+Included in this repo is a Unity project holding all the Unity-specific code in the form of a showcase to help show it all off.
 A bunch of different scenes are included to showcase what is possible with the included library.

 You need to own a copy of Dark Forces on Steam or from the original CD release.
 Be sure you've installed the game on Steam or done a full install from the CD.